devout27/paysley-woocommerce/paysley/readme.txt

 = Setup =

-After installed the plugin, you need to go to plugin settings and input an access key that received from Paysley developer portal.
+After installing the plugin, go to the plugin settings and enter your Access Key.
+You can generate an Access Key on the Paysley developerportal at ​[https://developer.paysley.com/​](https://developer.paysley.com/​).

+For more information on how to create an Access Key, follow this link [https://help.paysley.com/api-integration/](https://help.paysley.com/api-integration/)

-And please make sure Merchant has created POS Link with Reference number type Customer Input and sets avaiable currencies.
+Important:​ Before you set up your plugin, make sure you or the Merchant created a POS Link in the Paysley user portal, with the Referencenumber type selected as "Customer Input," and remember to set the available currencies.

 == Frequently Asked Questions ==